 The presence of a black hole in CEERS 1019, despite its relatively smaller size, has sparked investigations into its formation during the early stages of the universe.
 Scientists were aware of the likelihood that smaller black holes existed in the early cosmos, but it was not until observations by Webb that they were able to conclusively confirm their existence.

-After a full year of traversing the vast expanse of space, the collaborative effort between NASA, ESA and CSA known as the James Webb Space Telescope continues to amaze us with its stunning images.
-Recently, he revealed two striking photographs that show the immense beauty of NGC 604, a magnificent galaxy filled with approximately 200 celestial bodies.
+After a full year of traversing the vast expanse of space, the NASA, ESA, and CSA collaborative effort known as the James Webb Space Telescope continues to amaze us with its stunning images.
+It recently revealed two stunning photographs showcasing the immense beauty of NGC 604, a magnificent galaxy filled with approximately 200 celestial bodies.
 These captivating images offer a glimpse into the intricate details of this stellar phenomenon, leaving us in awe.

 Image by NIRCam